More

 While there has been little human research on grapes and cancer, a diet rich in antioxidant-rich foods like grapes has been associated with a lower risk of cancer.

-Grapes help the immune system through their inherent anti-microbial characteristics, in addition to the vitamins C and A noted above, which are both important for immunity.
-A one-cup serving contains roughly two and a half ounces of water, which is essential for hydration, circulation, and healthy blood flow, as well as waste disposal.
+Grapes help the immune system through their inherent anti-microbial characteristics and vitamins C and A noted above, which are both important for immunity.
+A one-cup serving contains roughly two and a half ounces of water, essential for hydration, circulation, healthy blood flow, and waste disposal.

-There are so many more different kinds of berries out there with unimaginable health benefits.
-Incorporating these healthy fruits into your meals as desserts or appetizers would do a great deal to your health.
+There are many more kinds of berries out there with unimaginable health benefits.
+Incorporating these healthy fruits into your meals as desserts or appetizers would greatly benefit your health.

 You'll also love